Have you ever wandered through a health food store and wondered, “Just how popular are these herbal supplements?” The answer might surprise you.

 Source: HerbalGram

-Despite the ongoing pandemic, 2020 was still a big year for health and wellness products.
-Interestingly, there were some herbal supplements whose popularity proved to be adversely affected.
+Despite the ongoing pandemic, 2020 remained a significant year for health and wellness products.
+Interestingly, some herbal supplements saw their popularity adversely affected.

-Surveys conducted during the end of the year showed sales decreased for garcinia, ivy leaf, and CBD.
-Many believe this is because people have shifted their focus more to immunization and overall health maintenance due to the virus.
+Year-end surveys showed decreased sales for garcinia, ivy leaf, and CBD.
+Many believe this occurred because people shifted their focus toward immunization and overall health maintenance due to the virus.

 The herbal supplements with the highest risk of drug interactions are Goldenseal and St. John’s wort.